Summer Travels to Oil Museums

 Twice a year engine collectors from around the country gather on the extensive grounds – and the “barking” of hundreds of antique engines lasts several days.

 Community oil and gas museums are linked to the AOGHS website.
-Museum events and K-12 education efforts are featured alongside stories of America’s E&P heritage.
+Museum events and K-12 education efforts are featured alongside stories of America’s petroleum heritage.